 The Equalities Act 2010 puts the duty on employers to make reasonable adjustment plans for disabled workers.
 Non-compliance can end in costly disability discrimination employment tribunals.
 The recent case T Sherbourne versus N Power Ltd is a good example of this.
 The autistic claimant won and is expected to receive a considerable sum of compensation after the remedy hearing on 27th June 2019.

 Callum has decided against taking action.
 He just wants to move on and leave this traumatic experience behind.

 Autism is an invisible disability, and it comes as no surprise that only 16% of autistic adults in the UK are working full time.

-If you have had a similar experience to Connor, or are an employer wanting to know more, get in touch with an organisation that can help.
+If you have had a similar experience to Callum, or are an employer wanting to know more, get in touch with an organisation that can help.